Would you agree that bad audio can ruin a good video, presentation, or recording? Most certainly.

 Why can’t I use a headset microphone?

-For web conference purposes, a headset microphone will suffice, but not for much else.
+For web conference purposes a headset microphone will suffice, but not for much else.
 Reason being?
-Bit Depth and Sample Rate.
+Bit Depth, Sample Rate and Frequency Response.

 - What is Sample Rate?